Task-invoked pupillary response: Negative results

 Wierwille and colleagues found that task-evoked pupillary response provided negative results when pilots were asked to run a flight simulator while solving navigational problems.
-However, it is argued that during this experiment, the pupil size was recorded 3 seconds after the visual stimulant of the flight simulator display was presented.
-Due to the fact that the pupillary response is very rapid, it may be the case that the response may have finished by the time the pupil size was measured.
+However, it is argued that during this experiment, the pupil size was recorded 3 seconds after the visual stimulus of the flight simulator display was presented.
+Since the pupillary response is very rapid, it may be the case that the response has finished by the time the pupil size was measured.

 Reliability

-Some external variables such as light and near reflexes may cause variance to the task-evoked pupillary response.
-It is for this reason, that Kramer argues that the use of this pupillary response as a scientific measure of cognitive load should be kept to the laboratory, and not for use in the field.
-This is shown further by Hess who found that when participants move their view across a non-uniform field, such as a photograph, the task-evoked pupillary response may be affected.
+Some external variables, such as light and near reflexes, may cause variance to the task-evoked pupillary response.
+It is for this reason that Kramer argues that the use of this pupillary response as a scientific measure of cognitive load should be kept to the laboratory, and not for use in the field.
+This is shown further by Hess, who found that when participants move their view across a non-uniform field, such as a photograph, the task-evoked pupillary response may be affected.